Understand how to think creatively, apply innovative solutions to everyday problems and develop trusting, long-lasting business relationships.

 This course provides you with in-depth knowledge of accounting, supported by knowledge of associated disciplines of law, economics, finance and statistics.

+Please note: This course will be run online for Summer A Session, 2020.
 Not all units are available on listed campuses.
 Please refer to our handbook for more information.

 An accounting degree that really counts

 Good accountants understand numbers.
 Great accountants understand how to think creatively and find solutions.

 The Bachelor of Accounting holds triple accreditation with CPA (Certified Public Accountant) Australia, Chartered Accountants Australia & New Zealand (CAANZ), and the Institute of Public Accountants (IPA).
 Depending on your majors, you’ll also be eligible to become a member of the Financial Planning Association or register with the Tax Practitioners Board as a tax agent.

 Depending on your major, this degree gets you ready for admission to CPA Australia, CAANZ, IPA.
 FPA, and the Tax Practitioners Board.

 The course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.

 The specialised units in this major analyse contemporary issues relevant to financial planning using case studies and discussion.